The Explorers Club: Headquarters

 The Explorers Club held its first regular meeting at its original headquarters in the Studio Building at 23 West 67th Street in New York City.
 The club finished construction on its next headquarters at 544 Cathedral Parkway in 1928 and there the club continued to expand its extensive collection of artifacts, trophies and books on exploration.

 In 1965, spurred by Lowell Thomas, the club purchased its current headquarters on the Upper East Side, a six-story Jacobean revival mansion on East 70th Street, where it houses the James B. Ford Exploration Library, the Sir Edmund Hillary Map Room and a collection of artifacts from more than a century of exploration.
 The building was previously the home of Stephen C. Clark.
 Certain designated rooms of the club are open to the general public.

+In 2018, the Explorers Club hosted the Squirrel Census, a citizen science project to count the squirrels of Central Park.

 Lectures and publications

 In the 1920s, the club began to invite both explorers returning from the field and visiting scientists to relate their experiences and findings.
 By the 1930s these informal gatherings developed into academic lectures and illustrated talks.
 The club continues to provide weekly lectures and programs, which are often open to the public at its headquarters.
 In November 1921, the Explorers Club published the first edition of The Explorers Journal to share news from the field, remarks from headquarters, recent acquisitions, obituaries and book reviews.
 The Explorers Journal is still published quarterly, with articles and photography from Explorers Club members in the field.